Forests & Fire

 by Scott Maxham

 On the West Coast, the forest fire season has started early this year due to a dry winter and spring.
 Areas of California that usually receive more than 10 inches of rain by early summer have only gotten about two inches so far.
-This has led that fire activity is up this year by 45 percent.
-The threats of forest fire are not just domestic this year. have predicted that the Amazon will experience an increase in forest fires, too.
-This is ...
+This has led Cal Fire to report that fire activity is up this year by 45 percent.
+The threats of forest fire are not just domestic this year.
+Researchers from NASA have predicted that the Amazon will experience an ...
 (Read More)

 by Michelle Werts